Options to connect and integrate Hadoop with Oracle

 The Oracle Big Data connectors is a suite of 4 products.
 With the Oracle SQL Connector, the user writes Oracle SQL queries which run against an external table that references files stored in HDFS.
-With the Oracle Data Integrator, the user use graphical tools which generates HiveQL which in turn generates native Map Reduce programs.
+With the Oracle Data Integrator, the user uses graphical tools which generate HiveQL which in turn generate native Map Reduce programs.

 Uses MapReduce processing to format and load data efficiently into Oracle Database for analysis.
 The connector automatically creates an OSCH-enabled Oracle Database external table that references files stored in HDFS.
 Full SQL access allows users to join data in HDFS with data stored in Oracle Database, apply analytic functions, load data into tables, and more.

 Reducer nodes connect to the database for load, using JDBC or direct path load options

 - Off-Line Load Option:

 Reducer nodes write Oracle Data Pump binary files or delimited text files for loading into the database.

 “Perfect Balance” distributes work evenly to all reducers.